daanverraes/Supporting-Information/2025_PRB_XXX/AIMD/README_AIMD.md

-# NPT AIMD Job Submission Script
+# NPT AIMD

-This script automates the submission of **NPT (constant pressure & temperature) AIMD simulations** for different pressure and temperature conditions using VASP.
+These script automates the submission and post-processing of **NPT (constant pressure & temperature) AIMD simulations** for different pressure and temperature conditions using VASP.

 ## How the For-Loop in loop.sh submit VASP jobs